What is Slashing in Crypto?

 — Proof-of-stake requires network validators to lock up a large sum of the blockchain’s native coin in the network

-— The network uses that staked sum to deter bad behaviour via deductions, known as slashing.
+— The network will take some of that staked sum as a punishment for bad behaviour and this is known as crypto slashing.

 The unique offering of blockchain is that it provides an autonomous system for managing value.
 Despite blockchain being decentralized, and having no central managing entity or middleman, this value remains completely secure.
 It does so, thanks to the internal rules of the blockchain, otherwise known as its consensus mechanism.

-To simplify, consensus mechanisms ensure that malicious, damaging or fraudulent behaviour within a blockchain system is either impossible or simply “not worth it”.
+To simplify, consensus mechanisms ensure that malicious, damaging or fraudulent behavior within a blockchain system is either impossible or simply “not worth it”.
 Slashing is a prime example of this dynamic in action.

-In this article, we’ll talk about “slashing” – a central security element of the proof-of-stake consensus mechanism.
-Explain how it deters bad behaviour, to enable blockchains to remain efficient, autonomous and secure.
+Slashing is a central security element of the proof-of-stake consensus mechanism.
+So, how does it deter bad behavior and enable blockchains to remain efficient, autonomous and secure?

 Consensus Mechanisms: How Blockchains Stay Secure